jorgemorgado/dashing-sparkline/README.md

 The sparkline is drawn using the Rickshaw Graph framework just like the default Graph widget.

+## Installation

+Manual installation is described below (Usage section).
+Alternately, you can use the automated dashing installer by running `dashing install 26068a72540619a4d4ec` from the root of your dashing project.

 ## Usage

 Add the following code on the desired dashboard: